gohugoio/hugo/content/en/methods/shortcode/Parent.md

   signatures: [SHORTCODE.Parent]
 ---

-This is useful for inheritance of common shortcode parameters from the root.
+This is useful for inheritance of common shortcode arguments from the root.

 In this contrived example, the "greeting" shortcode is the parent, and the "now" shortcode is child.